SharifAmit/sharifamit.github.io/_pages/about.md

 <details>
   <summary> Click to expand</summary>

+  * April 14, 2022.
+Received GSA Spring Award 2022 for **Outstanding International Graduate Student**.
+  * April 10, 2022.
+One paper accepted to **iScience** Journal.
+  * March 25, 2022.
+Joining **Roche/Genentech** as Data, Analytics and Imaging Intern in Summer 2022.
   * February 9, 2022.
 Two abstracts accepted to **Journal of Vision**.
   * January 7, 2022.
 One abstract accepted to **Nasa HRP Investigators’ Workshop 2022**.
   * December 15, 2021.
 I have been selected as an **Outstanding Reviewer** at the 32nd British Machine Vision Conference, **BMVC 2021**.